scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     INFO: Using numpy backend

 Modules related to :code:`matplotlib` and :code:`logging` should be imported during setup too.
-More details on setup can be found on the documentation website: :code:`www.geomstats.ai`.
+More details on setup can be found on the documentation website: :code:`geomstats.ai`.

 Tutorial: Statistics and Geometric Statistics
 ---------------------------------------------